moleculerjs/site/source/docs/0.13/actions.md

 ```

 ## Streaming
 Moleculer supports Node.js streams as request `params` and as response.
-You can use it to transfer uploaded file from a gateway or encode/decode or compress/decompress streams.
+Use it to transfer uploaded file from a gateway or encode/decode or compress/decompress streams.

 ### Examples